Introduction

 Must-Have Features

-"With GoFreight, we turned financial complexity into clarity." — Jane Xu, Straight Forwarding Inc.
+"With GoFreight, we turned financial complexity into clarity," says Jane Xu, Straight Forwarding Inc.

-Automated notifications and customer portal reduce manual work.
+3. Customer Communication.
+Automated notifications and a customer portal reduce manual work.

 Nice-to-Have Features

-Useful for optimization, but not essential on day one.
+Advanced Analytics.
+Useful for optimization but not essential on day one.

-Important if you'll expand, but not critical for single-location operations.
+Multi-Office Support.
+Important if you plan to expand, but not critical for a single-location operation.

 Features to Avoid Paying For

-Unless you're in heavily regulated commodities, you don't need enterprise compliance tools.
+Enterprise Compliance Modules.
+Unless you are in heavily regulated commodities, you do not need enterprise compliance tools.

 Pricing Reality for Small Business